Overview of JSP Directives

 g.
 Errorpage: Incorporated for page error handling.

 h.
-IsErrorPage: Tells whether a page can handle error or not.
+IsErrorPage: Tells whether a page can handle an error or not.

 j.
 Page Encoding: Default, the value is ISO-8859-1, indicates the character encoding.